digital-land/digital-land/content/guidance/developer-contributions/index.md

 ## Publishing developer contributions: 3 steps

 Planning authorities must publish their developer contributions once a year but are encouraged to do so as frequently as they can so that datasets are up to date.
-(Those publishing with third-party software that can semi-automate the process might be able to publish in near real-time, while those publishing manually might choose to only publish quarterly.)
+(Those publishing with third-party software that can semi-automate the process might be able to publish in near real-time, for example, while those publishing manually might choose to only publish quarterly.)

 This guidance applies to the publication of developer contributions data going forward – you are not required to republish historical data so that it complies with this guidance.